tlapack/tlapack/examples/gemm/README.md

 You will find the executable inside the `build` directory.
 The build system will automatically use [MPFR C++ library](http://www.holoborodko.com/pavel/mpfr/) if CMake finds it installed in your computer.

 2. Using `make` on the same directory of [example_gemm.cpp](example_gemm.cpp).
-In this case, you should edit `make.inc` to set the \<T\>LAPACK include and library directories.
+In this case, you may need to edit `make.inc` to set the environment variables needed by [Makefile](Makefile).
 After a successful build, the executable will be in the current directory.

 ## Run